The Florida Everglades

 Thanks to the popularity of Everglades National Park, many people believe the park is THE Everglades.

-Over a million people a year visit Everglades National Park to see the profusion of bird and animal life that is America’s equivalent of an African big game safari.
+Over a million people a year visit Everglades National Park mostly for the wildlife viewing, to see the profusion of bird and animal life that is America’s equivalent of an African big game safari.

 Many animals are so accustomed to seeing three-eyed humans (that third eye being a camera lens) you will be able to approach them quite closely.

-The most famous is the one closest to Miami, the Homestead section.
+The most famous section is the one closest to Miami, the Homestead main section.
+Flamingo is also part of the Homestead section.

 How To Photograph the Everglades